svikashk/agile/agile/kanban-what-are-kanban-boards.md

 The most important aspect of this way of working is that the visibility of tasks is greatly improved.
 Important decisions regarding work progress and improvements in processes can be made without being in the dark.

 The basic principles of Kanban can be applied to more complex processes by creating more columns on the board.
 There are best practices to be followed to ensure that the right columns are chosen.
 This is crucial as having too many or too few columns can disrupt the overall workflow and cause artificial bottlenecks.

 Here are a few with more complex workflows modelled into the board.

-In the next chapter we discuss where Kanban works best and how to prepare your team to adopt the Kanban methodology.
+In the next chapter we discuss what a Kanban card is and the different parts of a Kanban card.

 ---